Bylaws of the Cabeza Prieta Natural History Association

 Article III: Members

-- The membership shall be open, upon payment of dues, to any person interested in furthering the goals of the Association as stated in the Articles of Incorporation.
+1. The membership shall be open, upon payment of dues, to any person interested in furthering the goals of the Association as stated in the Articles of Incorporation.
+Until Changed by the Executive Board, membership categories of the Association shall be: active, patron and honorary.

-- Life: Life members are those who elect to join by choosing a one-time dues payment that grants membership with out expiration for the term of their lives.
+3. Life: Life members are those who elect to join by choosing a one-time dues payment that grants membership without expiration for the term of their lives.

-- Patron: Patron Members are those who wish to support the Association by making a substantial monetary contribution as prescribed by Article IV, without further obligation.
+3. Patron: Patron Members are those who wish to support the Association by making a substantial monetary contribution as prescribed by Article IV, without further obigation.

-- Admission to Membership.
-Members are accepted without regard to color, national origin, religious affiliation, race, citizenship, sex, age, or other non-merit factors.
+3. Admission to Membership.
+Members are accepted without regard to color, national origin, religious affiliation, race, citizenship, sex, age or other non-merit factors.

-Article IV: Officers, Directors at Large and The Executive Board
+Article IV: Officers, Directors at Large and the

 The Executive Board is defined as duly elected Officers and three (3) Directors at Large.
 The following sets forth the policies for elections, terms of the Officers and the Directors and their duties.